Programme Approval, Recognition, and Accreditation Rules 2025

 16. Changes to approved programmes by institutions

-- Before an institution carries out a Type 1 change to an approved programme, the institution must notify NZQA of amendments that result in changes to the Data Requirements (as defined in rule 3.1):
+1. Before an institution carries out a Type 1 change to an approved programme, the institution must notify NZQA of the change.

 17. Process and notification of result of application for Type 2 programme changes